practicalmeteor/ps/readme.md

 # psext

-A node.js npm package for looking up running processes.
+A node.js npm package for looking up running processes, with support for ppid filtering.

 ## Install